khyateed/song-classification-project/README.md

 ### Evaluation

 Tested each model results for F1, recall, and accuracy.
-We concluded that F1 score would take most importance in our scenario.
+We concluded that F1 score would take most importance in our scenario because false positives aren't necessarily the worst-case scenario.
+Artists might replicate songs from other eras.

 ## Results